 When a bond is taken from a tenant they must receive a receipt or record of the payment details on the tenancy agreement.
 The bond must be lodged with NSW Fair Trading.
 A landlord or agent cannot keep the money or put it into an account in the tenant’s name.

 Most landlords request the tenant to pay the bond in one lump sum before handing over the keys to the property.
 However, landlords may allow a tenant to pay in instalments.

-If you agree to this, you can keep the part payments until the whole bond is paid then lodge the bond with NSW Fair Trading in one amount.
-However, if this takes more than 3 months, you will need to lodge what you have received no later than every three months.
+If the tenant does not agree to an online bond, you can keep the part payments until the whole bond is paid, then lodge the bond with NSW Fair Trading in one amount.
+However, if this takes more than 3 months, you will need to lodge what you have received no later than every 3 months.

 Fair Trading can take you to court or issue fines if you do not follow the bond rules.
 This includes taking more than 4 weeks' rent as a bond or not lodging a bond on time.

 From 30 January 2017, if a landlord or agent fails to invite a new tenant to lodge their bond using RBO, prior to accepting a bond, a penalty of $2,200 may apply.